You are here: Home / Teaching / Computational Neuroscience

 floor plan

-More information and lecture notes will be posted on our Moodle page Moodle@elearningTUM a couple of days before each lecture listed below.
+More information and lecture notes will be posted on the Moodle page Moodle@elearningTUM a couple of days before each lecture listed below.

 Overview